CreatieveNaam/po-paradigma/README.md

 What we see in the table is that the ID of the syscall is stored in the rax register.
 The first argument in the rdi register and so on.
 So when you want to use a syscall you first need to store the ID value of the syscall in the rax register, the value of the first argument in the rdi register and so on.
 [This](http://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64/) table shows all syscall for the x64 instruction set and which value should be stored in which register.

 Let's use sys_write as example.
 We want to write "Hello, World!\n" to the screen.
 If we look at the syscall table we see that the ID associated with sys_write is 1.
 So we want to store 1 in the rax register.
-We do this using the following command: `mov rax, 1` (mov stand for move).
+We do this using the following command: `mov rax, 1`.
 We need to store the file descriptor in the rdi register.
 There are three file descriptors:

 description | number
 --- | ---